ViewComponent/view_component/adr/0004-slots-separate-getter-setter.md

 ## Status

-Proposed
+Accepted

 ## Context

-Currently, slots implement a single method for both getting and setting a slot. for example,  Given a slot named `header`:
+Currently, slots implement a single method for both getting and setting a slot.
+For example, given a slot named `header`:

 ```ruby
 class MyComponent < ViewComponent::Base